szeyick/webApplicationArchitectures/WSStack/README.md

 1. A name
 2. A type - either simple or complex types.
 A complex type is a data type that can include other elements or attributes.
 A simple type is a string, integer, etc.
 3. Cardinality (minOccurs, maxOccurs)

+## WSDL - Web Service Description Language

+Describing the interface, the contract between the develper and user.
+It is the users job to find the description and interact with the web service through that interface.

+It is an XML based description language, where the user interacts with the web service through the interface without having to interact with the concrete implementation of the service itself.
+This allows the implementation to be done in basically any language irrespective of what the user can understand.

+### Web Services in Context
+The following is described by WSDL

+- what the service can do : **functionality**
+- how good the service can do it
+- how to use the service

+### WSDL Structure
+- the interface definition  describes the general structure of the service.
+It contains the operations supported by the service and other things.

+- the port type is otherwise known as the interface.